 Northair is a mineral exploration company actively engaged in the acquisition, exploration and development of strategic mineral properties throughout North America with a particular focus in Mexico.
 The Company is listed on the TSX Venture Exchange ("TSXV") and trades under the symbol "INM".
 In Mexico, exploration is conducted by its wholly owned subsidiary, Grupo Northair de Mexico, S.A. de C.V. ("Grupo Northair").

-Highlights for the nine months ended November 30, 2012
+Highlights for the year ended February 28, 2013